Disaster Purchasing: How Does GSA function during a National Emergency like Coronavirus?

 - Educate yourself on how your company could tap into the opportunities that are available for you to contribute.
 Through a contract with the General Services Administration, this process is streamlined, and companies are granted the ability to actively seek these opportunities.

 As a result of the Federal government streamlining the process of disaster/recovery spending, we will see some great benefits, both to the taxpayer and victims of Coronavirus.
 Simplified contracting methods will cut the red tape and allow vital goods and services be delivered quickly where they are needed.
-For more questions regarding the Disaster Purchasing Program, contact the Winvale team today.
+For more questions regarding the Disaster Purchasing Program, contact the Winvale team today and review our new Coronavirus Resource Center for government contractors.